nanomq/nanomq/docs/en_US/config-description/acl.md

 - `method`: Specifies the HTTP request method for the corresponding request.
 This could be either `post` or `get`.
 Default: `post`

+- `headers.<Any>`: Specify the data in the HTTP request header. <Key> Specify the field name in the HTTP request header, and the value of this configuration item is the corresponding field value. <Key> can be the standard HTTP request header field.
+User can also customize the field to configure multiple different request header fields.
+Example as follows:

 - `headers.content-type`: Specifies the HTTP request headers for the corresponding request.
-The content-type header is used to indicate the media type of the resource that the request sends to the server. <!--@jaylin in the doc site, it is auth.http_auth.auth_req.headers.<Any> and do we still need Examples: auth.http.auth_req.headers.accept = */*-->
+The content-type header is used to indicate the media type of the resource that the request sends to the server.
+You can keep specifying other headers of HTTP here as following `headers.accept`:

 - `headers.accept`: Specifies the value for the `Accept` header in the HTTP request sent for authentication.
+Other headers like `cookie` and `date` follows same rule.

 - `params`: Specifies the parameters used to construct the request body or query string parameters.